symfony/symfony-docs/book/doctrine.rst

 One of the most common and challenging tasks for any application involves persisting and reading information to and from a database.
-Although the Symfony full-stack framework doesn't integrate any ORM by default, the Symfony Standard Edition, which is the most widely used distribution, comes integrated with `Doctrine`_, a library whose sole goal is to give you powerful tools to make this easy.
+Although the Symfony full-stack Framework doesn't integrate any ORM by default, the Symfony Standard Edition, which is the most widely used distribution, comes integrated with `Doctrine`_, a library whose sole goal is to give you powerful tools to make this easy.
 In this chapter, you'll learn the